krishnam/NGS-QCbox/README.md

 # NGS-QCbox

+NOTE: I am working on a complete revamp of this pipeline inorder to simplify the pipeline.

-NGS-QCbox and Raspberry for parallel, automated and rapid quality control analysis of large-scale next generation sequencing (Illumina) data
+NGS-QCbox and Raspberry for Parallel, Automated and Rapid Quality Control Analysis of Large-Scale Next Generation Sequencing (Illumina) Data
+cite: Katta, Mohan AVSK, Aamir W. Khan, Dadakhalandar Doddamani, Mahendar Thudi, and Rajeev K. Varshney.
+"NGS-QCbox and Raspberry for Parallel, Automated and Rapid Quality Control Analysis of Large-Scale Next Generation Sequencing (Illumina) Data."
+PloS one 10, no. 10 (2015): e0139868.

-A QC tool box for Next generation sequencing data of Illumina HiSeq and MiSeq
+It is a QC tool box for processing Next generation sequencing data of Illumina HiSeq and MiSeq

-Authors: KAVS Krishna Mohan, Aamir W Khan, Dadakhalandar Doddamani, Mahendar Thudi and Rajeev K Varshney
-email: k.krishnamohan@cgiar.org, a.khan@cgiar.org, d.doddamani@cgiar.org, t.mahendar@cgiar.org, r.k.varshney@cgiar.org

-Center of Excellence in Genomics

-ICRISAT, Hyderabad, India

 NGS-QCbox is a commandline pipeline that enables NGS quality control to be performed with ease.
 The outputs include base and read level statistics, genome coverage and variant infomation.